ABOUT THE FESTIVAL

 This extensive network of footpaths, bridleways and ancient byways makes the High Weald a walker’s paradise.

-To learn more about the High Weald and the work of the High Weald AONB Partnership - which works to conserve and protect this precious landscape - visit www.highweald.org.
+To learn more about the High Weald and the work of the High Weald National Landscape Partnership - which works to conserve and protect this precious place - visit www.highweald.org.